Babysitting

 Babysitting is temporarily caring for a child.
 Babysitting can be a paid job for all ages, but it is commonly known as a temporary activity for early teenagers who are not yet eligible for most other jobs, especially in North America.
 For young children under care, babysitting offers a chance to spend time outside their parents' direct supervision; for the sitter, it's a way to earn extra money and earn experience in looking after kids.
-Babysitting became a recognized teen activity in the 1920s and gained real traction in suburban America in the 1950s and 1960s, when large numbers of small children were living in family households.
+Babysitting became a recognized teen activity in the 1920s and gained significant traction in suburban America during the 1950s and 1960s, as the post-war Baby Boom created large numbers of young children in sprawling suburbs where extended family was unavailable for childcare.
 It prompted the appearance of urban legends, pulp novels, and horror films.

 Overall

 In developed countries, babysitters are often high-school or college students.
 Some adults offer childcare services working from home — they function more like professional childcare providers or educators than babysitters.
 Babysitting jobs can include anything from keeping a sleeping child safe, changing diapers, and playing games, to preparing meals, teaching the child to read or even drive, depending on what the parents and the sitter agree on.

 In many countries, organizations offer babysitter training, especially in child safety and first aid for infants and younger children.
 These educational programs are often provided at local hospitals and schools.
 Babies and toddlers have different needs.
 It is helpful for babysitters to understand toddler developmental milestones to plan for necessary activities.
-As paid employees, potebtial babysitters are often required to disclose their criminal records to ward off possible hebephiles, pedophiles, and other unsuitable applicants.
+Potential babysitters are often required to disclose criminal records to screen for prior convictions, particularly for offenses involving children.